GuoshengKang/my-jupyter-notebook/ReadMe.md

-This is my jupyter notebooks which recored code from some text books.
+These are my jupyter notebooks which recored code from some text books.
 -
--
+-Python2ML